-Bill S-211, An Act to enact the Fighting Against Forced Child Labour in Supply Chains Act and to amend the Customs Tariff (the "Modern Slavery Act") received royal assent on May 11, 2023 and came into force on January 1, 2024.
-Pursuant to the Modern Slavery Act, entities that meet certain criteria are required to file public reports annually on the steps they have taken prevent and reduce the use of forced labour and child labour in their supply chains.
-Corporations that meet the requirement to comply with the obligations under the Modern Slavery Act will be required to submit their first annual report by May 31, 2024.
-The Company will be required to comply with the reporting obligations under the Modern Slavery Act and is preparing its first report.
+Bill S-211, An Act to enact the Fighting Against Forced Child Labor in Supply Chains Act and to amend the Customs Tariff (the "Modern Slavery Act") received royal assent on May 11, 2023, and came into force on January 1, 2024.
+Pursuant to the Modern Slavery Act, entities that meet certain criteria are required to file public reports annually on the steps they have taken prevent and reduce the use of forced labor and child labor in their supply chains.
+Corporations that meet the requirement to comply with the obligations under the Modern Slavery Act were required to submit their first annual report by May 31, 2024.
+The Company is required to comply with the reporting obligations under the Modern Slavery Act.
 See "Risk Factors - Evolving Corporate Governance, Sustainability and Reporting Framework".